MaximilianSoerenPollak/GoChron/README.md

 ### Info

 This is a fork of the 'zeit' repo which can be found [here](https://github.com/mrusme/zeit/)

 Much thanks to Mrusme for his work and for making it available to the public.
 I have decided to fork it as I wanted to have some additions and be able to use this accorss different PC's.
 Sadly my setup even with changes did not work with the requiered '.editorconfig',so I couldn't contribute upstream.

+The original repo also has some extras inside that might be interesting to some people.

 > **[Jump to the original project](https://github.com/mrusme/zeit)**